yt-project/yt/doc/source/analyzing/filtering.rst

 object in order to produce some sort of conditional mask that is then returned to create a new particle type.

-Here is a particle filter to create a new ``Star`` particle type.
+Here is a particle filter to create a new ``star`` particle type.
 For Enzo simulations, stars have ``particle_type`` set to 2, so our filter will select only the particles with ``particle_type`` (i.e.  field = ``('all', 'particle_type')`` equal to 2.